lw8192/Red-Team-Dev/C/README.md

     //need to use strcmp, == or != will only compare base addresses
     strcmp(check,input) != 0
 ### Pointers
 Pointer: contains address of a storage location of a variable, where the data is in memory (not the actual value of the data).
 Stores address.
 Allows direct access and manipulation of a byte in memory.
 x86 arch: 32-bit memory address, pointers are 4 bytes.
 Define using: *.
 Points to data of a type.
+The compiler will increment a pointer by the size of it's data types(ie incrementing an int pointer will add 4 bytes to the memory address).
-Dereference operator(*): returns the data found in the address the pointer is pointing to, instead of the address itself Pointer examples:
+Dereference operator(*): returns the data found in the address the pointer is pointing to, instead of the address itself
+Generic typeless pointer - void pointer, just holds a memory address.
+Limits: pointers can't be derefenced unless they have a type (compiler needs to know data type to retrieve stored value at memory address), must be typecast before doing pointer arithmatic.
+Pointer examples:

     int y = 20;